Women’s Hair Loss and Alopecia

 What causes hair loss in older women?

-For women who are above the age of 50, menopause can, unfortunately, be a cause of exacerbated female pattern hair loss.
+Unfortunately, for women above the age of 50, menopause can be a cause of exacerbated female pattern hair loss.
 During menopause, estrogen is lost, leading to additional androgen sensitivity and, thus, further weakening of hair follicles.
 Nevertheless, hair loss treatment is available to women of any age.
 Treatments such as oral medication, hormone replacement, topical treatment with Minoxidil® (Rogaine), and platelet-rich plasma (PRP) therapy can all help to improve hair health and stimulate hair regrowth.

 What helps to prevent female hair loss and thinning hair?